12 Queensland restaurants that will blow your mind

-Making the grade in The Australian‘s Hot 50 Restaurants list for 2016, Stokehouse Q is another southerner migrated north, perched pretty on the banks of the Brisbane River at South Bank’s River Quay precinct.
+Taking home two chefs hats in the 2019 Australian Good Food Guide, Stokehouse Q is another southerner migrated north, perched pretty on the banks of the Brisbane River at South Bank‘s River Quay precinct.

-Inspired by the Mediterranean, the menu here showcases the best in local produce – the Queensland spanner crab, squid ink linguine, chilli, lemon, cultured butter a standout in the starters.
+Inspired by the Mediterranean, the menu here showcases the best in local produce – with miso-glazed barramundi belly, seaweed dashi and Davidson’s plum oil.

 The Long Apron, Montville, Sunshine Coast

-Hotel restaurants don’t always hit the mark but The Long Apron at Spicers Clovelly is not your average hotel restaurant.
+Hotel restaurants don’t always hit the mark, but The Long Apron at Spicers Clovelly Estate is not your average hotel restaurant.